 - Shifts the responsibility for diversity and inclusiveness to everyone (administrators, faculty, staff, students, and alumni) on campus as opposed to one unit or department shouldering the responsibility for diversity.
 A unit or person can drive the process, but every individual at DU from the Chancellor to students assumes responsibility for change.

-- Shifts the university away from conceptualizing diversity as a numerical goal (numbers only) of diverse students, staff, faculty, administrators, and alumni to transforming the institution into a vibrant community that embeds diversity throughout the institution in multiple areas including (but not limited to): demographics (numbers), curriculum, policies, pedagogy, financial resources, leadership, hiring, student learning, marketing, technology, teaching, student advising, communications, administration, recruitment, hiring, and promotion, assessment, institutional advancement, tenure and promotion, and evaluation.
+- Shifts the university away from conceptualizing diversity as a numerical goal (numbers only) of diverse students, staff, faculty, administrators, and alumni to transforming the institution into a vibrant community that embeds diversity throughout the institution in multiple areas including (but not limited to): demographics (numbers), curriculum, policies, pedagogy, financial resources, leadership, hiring, student learning, marketing, technology, teaching, student advising, communications, administration, recruitment, and promotion, assessment, institutional advancement, tenure and promotion, and evaluation.

 - Employs a broad and inclusive definition of diversity that includes disability, gender identity and expression, sexual orientation, age, religion, disability, race/ ethnicity, nationality, and other important social dimensions that are part of the campus community.

 DU continues to use the Inclusive Excellence framework to drive, inform and assess its actions as a great private institution dedicated to the public good.
 In addition to the work of individual units (see below), the University conducted an IE Climate Assessment in the winter/spring of 2012, piloted use of the Equity Scorecard™ with several units, developed an IE Strategic Plan (below), and is creating a central IE resources/programs website.

 Inclusive Excellence Strategic Plan: